Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 • They Support Heart Health

 Thanks to their healthy fats (particularly monounsaturated fats), they can lower bad cholesterol levels and reduce the risk of heart disease.
-Which is why they’re considered a superfood.
+This is why they’re often considered a superfood.
+Speaking of which, we have an awesome guide on Natural Superfoods and Herbs.

 • They Boost Immune Function